noahtf13/Optima/spec.md

 ## **Conclusion**
 This specification outlines a **minimalist, high-speed, single-session decision-making tool** optimized for quick group consensus.
 With deterministic elimination, margin-sensitive Elo adjustments, and a distraction-free interface, this app will help groups make strong decisions efficiently.

-The next step is to begin implementation based on this specification.

-Would you like me to generate a simple prototype for validation before development begins?